erratinsilentio/Orders/README.md

 ## 🧐 About <a name = "about"></a>

 This project was built during my mentorship program, which is still in progress.
 It's a web application for tracking orders, and payments for each of them.
-It implements many technologies that were previously foreign to me, but led to my deepening understanding of web app structure, optimization stategies, and overall functionality.
+It implements many technologies that were previously foreign to me, but led to deepening of my understanding about web app structure, optimization stategies, and overall website functionality.
+You can find all features in [technologies](#built_using) section.

 ## 🏁 Getting Started <a name = "getting_started"></a>